Tariqalrehily/goTrip/README.md

 * CSS: No Error Found.

+* Javascript:
+1. Map.js file:  I used jshint.com I found 5 warning, and I have fixed them accordingly, using dot notation instead of square-bracket notation, (country.ie) instead of ['ie'].
+Some Missing semicolon in line 98, 122, and 280.

+2. animate.js file: I found 1 waning which was missing semicolon in line 8.

 * Atom: I used Atom as code editor for macOS, by using atom live server package, I had live view on my application progression, Local Server: http://127.0.0.1:3000/

 * Chrome Dev Tools: I used Chrome Tools to run test my code and debugging it.
 I had bug where I was calling google places API, error message(Oops!
 Something went wrong.
 This page didn’t load Google Maps correctly.
 See the JavaScript console for technical details.) as I had restrict the HTTP access to local server 127.0.0.1.
 I than added https://tariqalrehily.github.io/goTrip/